Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Experimental Results

 \subsubsection{Datasets}

-The MVTec AD dataset \cite{MVTEC} have been widely used for unsupervised defect detection and segmentation, which consists of 5 types of textures: carpet, grid, leather, tile and wood.
+The MVTec AD dataset \cite{MVTEC} has been widely used for unsupervised defect detection and segmentation and consists of 5 types of textures: carpet, grid, leather, tile, and wood.
 A total of 1266 defect-free texture images and no defective images are given for training.
 There are 126 defect-free images and 361 defective images for testing.
-The texture defects in the testing images are variant in color, scale, shape and etc, which make MVTec AD very challenging.
-In our experiments, each images is resized into the resolution of 256$\times$256.
-The more details of the datasets are summarized in TABLE \ref{table1}.
+The texture defects in the testing images are variant in the color, scale, shape, etc., which makes MVTec AD very challenging.
+Furthermore, to demonstrate the good generalization of the model, we also verify the performance of the NDP-Net on the DAGM \cite{DAGM} dataset, which consists of 10 types of irregular textures.
+The defects vary in shape and size, which makes it difficult to locate the defective regions on complex irregular texture surfaces.
+In our experiments, each image is resized to a resolution of 256$\times$256.
+More details of the datasets are summarized in TABLE \ref{table1}.